TOKUSETSU SUIJOKI-BOKAN!

 25 June 1944:

-At 1915, NOTORO departs Miri for Singapore in convoy MISHI-03 with the SAN DIEGO, NICHIYO, HIDA, FUYUKAWA, AYANAMI, KYOEI No. 8, BAIEI, NIPPO (ex-Chinese NINGPO), DAIZEN, TEIFU (ex-BOUGAINVILLE), SEIWA, SURAKARTA, HINAGA, MANILA, ARIMASAN, ROKKO, TATSUTAMA (ex-American SS Admiral Y. S. WILLIAMS), TOA, KENZUI and JINEI MARUs escorted by auxiliary minesweeper CHOUN MARU No. 6, TOSHI MARU No. 2, torpedo boat SAGI, kaibokan CD-18, subchaser CH-21 and minesweeper W-17.
+At 1915, NOTORO departs Miri for Singapore in convoy MISHI-03 with the SAN DIEGO, NICHIYO, HIDA, FUYUKAWA, AYANAMI, KYOEI No. 8, BAIEI, NIPPO (ex-Swedish NINGPO), DAIZEN, TEIFU (ex-BOUGAINVILLE), SEIWA, SURAKARTA, HINAGA, MANILA, ARIMASAN, ROKKO, TATSUTAMA (ex-American SS Admiral Y. S. WILLIAMS), TOA, KENZUI and JINEI MARUs escorted by auxiliary minesweeper CHOUN MARU No. 6, TOSHI MARU No. 2, torpedo boat SAGI, kaibokan CD-18, subchaser CH-21 and minesweeper W-17.

 28 June 1944: